Open Shortest Path First (OSPF) Protocol fundamentals

 - Trigger updates for fast convergence

 - Classless protocol

-There are some disadvantages of OSPF like, it requires extra CPU process to run SPF algorithm, requires more RAM to store adjacency topology and more complex to setup and hard to troubleshoot.
+There are some disadvantages of OSPF like, it requires an extra CPU process to run the SPF algorithm, requiring more RAM to store adjacency topology, and being more complex to set up and hard to troubleshoot.